taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 {{%/column%}}
 {{%/section%}}

-- In IntelliJ, create two run configurations, with [`org.openspaces.pu.container.integrated.IntegratedProcessingUnitContainer`](http://www.gigaspaces.com/docs/JavaDoc{{%currentversion%}}/org/openspaces/pu/container/integrated/IntegratedProcessingUnitContainer.html) as the main class, and make sure that the feeder configuration uses the classpath of the `feeder` module, and that the processor configuration uses that of the `processor` module.

 For more information about the `IntegratedProcessingUnitContainer` class (runs the processing units within your IDE), see [Running and Debugging Within Your IDE]({{%latestjavaurl%}}/running-and-debugging-within-your-ide.html).

 {{% tip %}}